 Physical Signs of Anorexia

 The most obvious physical sign of anorexia is extreme weight loss.
-However, a number of other physical changes may present themselves, including:
+However, several other physical changes may present themselves, including:

-- Impaired immune system leading to more frequent illness
+- An impaired immune system leads to more frequent illness

 - Menstrual irregularity